 - Loss of a close friendship

-Subtle or less obvious losses can also cause strong feelings of grief, even though those around you may not know the extent of your feelings.
+Less obvious losses can also cause strong feelings of grief, even though those around you might be less aware of your feelings.
 Some examples include:

 - Loss of financial security

 Sudden losses--due to events like crimes, accidents, or suicide--can be traumatic.
 There is no way to prepare, and often no way to say goodbye.
 Such loss can especially challenge your sense of security and confidence in the predictability of life.

 Predictable losses--like those due to terminal illness--can allow more time to adjust and prepare.
 However, they create two layers of grief: the grief related to the anticipation of the loss and the grief related to the final loss.

 There is no predictable schedule for grief.
 It is different for everyone.
 Although grieving can be very painful at times, it cannot be rushed.
 It is important to be patient with yourself as you experience the feelings and your unique reactions to the loss.
 With time and support, things generally do get better.
 However, it is normal for significant dates, holidays, or other reminders to trigger feelings related to the loss.
 Taking care of yourself, seeking support, and acknowledging your feelings during these times are ways that can help you cope.

 Common Grief reactions